 Lindsay's fitness career was a study in stops and starts after she severely fractured her ankle playing soccer in Prospect Park, which required two surgeries.
 Always a fighter (are you sensing a theme here?) she got back into teaching but began to pick up more therapeutic practices like yoga, DeepEx and pilates to heal her body.
 Her resilience was tested time and again, as she ended up tearing multiple ankle ligaments and tendons plus damaging her knee, all in all requiring seven major orthopedic surgeries on her right leg.
 The hard work, commitment, patience and sheer grit it required to successfully rehabilitate from these injuries informs Lindsay's entire approach to fitness and health.
 SHE HAS BEEN THERE - the struggle, the pain, attempting to manage pain with meds, depression, confusion, grief...she has quite literally come out of the darkness and into the light (where she currently spends most of her time).
 Lindsay has tried just about every form of therapy to heal herself and (in addition to receiving guidance from experts) believes at the end of the day, YOU are your own guru and best healer.

 In June of 2014, Lindsay joined fitness world full-time when she was hired as the Group Fitness Manager at Equinox Soho in NYC.
 Here she oversaw all group fitness operations for the Soho location, with a program of +130 classes a week in three studios (Cycle/Main Studio/Yoga).
 She earned a "Program of the Year" nomination and managed multiple pilot programs.
-After 2 1/2 years at Soho, Lindsay was promoted and opened up the brand new Equinox Bond St in NoHo, where she again ran group fitness operations for nearly a year.
-She left only recently (Nov 2017) to further pursue her career in entertainment and the arts.
+After 2 1/2 as group fitness manager years at Soho, Lindsay was promoted and opened up the brand new Equinox Bond St in NoHo, where she ran group fitness operations from 11/2016 - 11/2017.

 During her 3 1/2 year tenure as a Group Fitness Manager at Equinox, Lindsay shifted her teaching from intenSati to Cycling, Barre and Lower Body Conditioning.
 She is certified in AFAA and Schwinn and teaches the following for Equinox: The Pursuit: Burn/Build, Studio Cycling, Cycle Beats, Cardio Dance, Barre Burn and quite possibly her favorite class, Best Butt Ever.
 She has lead rides for Cycle for Survival and Cycle for Heroes, and appeared on FOX news in a fitness segment on The Pursuit.